An insurance company may want to inspect your home for one of several reasons.

 A home inspector can not give you advice about your insurance policy, or make any promises or demands.
-They are simply there to make a report for the insurance company, of which you will eventually have a copy.
+They are simply there to make a report for the insurance company.
+You will eventually receive a copy.

 Once the Inspector Leaves: What’s Next?

-The inspector will go back to their office, and they will work on the calculation of reconstruction of your dwelling.
+The inspector will go back to their office.
+They will work on the calculation of reconstruction of your home.
 In addition, they will prepare any photos they took that are relevant, and they will write out a list of recommendations for the insurance company to review.

-The insurance company will then receive a copy of the inspection and review themselves and decide if they agree with the recommendations (if any) and make sure the insurance policy you have is in line with the information collected during the inspection.
+The insurance company will then receive a copy of the inspection.
+They review it themselves and decide if they agree with the recommendations (if any).
+They make sure the insurance policy you have is in line with the information collected during the inspection.

-After the insurance company reviews all of the above, they will forward a copy to your broker or insurance representative who will be advised what, if anything, needs to be done.
-The insurance broker is your representative, so they will then relay to you what needs to be done, if anything, and the results of the inspection.
+After the insurance company reviews all of the above, they will forward a copy to your broker or insurance representative.
+They will be advised what, if anything, needs to be done.
+The insurance broker is your representative.
+They will then relay to you what needs to be done, if anything, and the results of the inspection.

 The Insurance Company Made Recommendations.
 Do You Have to Do Them?

-If you receive recommendations in your inspection, it will usually be stated if the recommendation is:
+If you receive recommendations in your inspection, it will usually be stated as below.

 These may be coded with colors as well.
 There will always be a legend in your inspection report telling you what each kind of recommendation means.

 Always speak to your insurance broker when you get feedback from the inspector or when you receive your inspection report.
 As brokers we are here to help our clients.
-We review inspections with them, and if something is urgent, or necessary, we can look at the details.
-Sometimes there are mistakes in inspections, so talking over the details of the report can help you review with your broker what needs to be done and when.
+We review inspections with them.
+If something is urgent, or necessary, we can look at the details.
+Sometimes there are mistakes in inspections.
+Talking over the details of the report will help you review with your broker what needs to be done and when.